Damköhler numbers

-The Damköhler numbers (Da) are dimensionless numbers used in chemical engineering to relate the chemical reaction timescale (reaction rate) to the transport phenomena rate occurring in a system.
+The Damköhler numbers (Da) are dimensionless numbers that relate the chemical reaction timescale (reaction rate) to the transport phenomena rate occurring in a system.
 It is named after German chemist Gerhard Damköhler, who worked in chemical engineering, thermodynamics, and fluid dynamics.

 The Karlovitz number (Ka) is related to the Damköhler number by Da = 1/Ka.

 In its most commonly used form, the first Damköhler number (Da_{I}) relates particles' characteristic residence time scale in a fluid region to the reaction timescale.
 The residence time scale can take the form of a convection time scale, such as volumetric flow rate through the reactor for continuous (plug flow or stirred tank) or semibatch chemical processes: